-- Scientific information, rather than religious dogma or theology, is the appropriate basis for determining the validity and efficacy of public health policy and legislative measures pertaining to medical care.
+Accurate, factual scientific information — not religious dogma or theology — should form the basis for determining the validity and efficacy of public health policy and legislative measures pertaining to medical care.

-- End-of-life choices, including death with dignity, medically assisted death, etc., must be safeguarded from religious intrusion or theological definitions of “life” or “personhood.”
+End-of-life choices, including death with dignity and medical aid in dying, must be safeguarded from religious intrusion or theological definitions of “life” or “personhood.”

-- Public policy should ensure fact-based science and sex education.
+Public policy should ensure fact-based science and comprehensive sex education.

-- Religious organizations should meet the same criteria any secular organization must meet to qualify for tax-exempt status.
+Religious organizations should meet the same tax criteria any secular organization must meet.

 Personal religious expression is protected speech under the First Amendment.

 Government-endorsed religious expression (including any state-sponsored "Day of Prayer," oaths of office, pledge of allegiance, prayers to open or adjourn any government meetings, religiously based policy, etc.) is a violation of the constitutionally established wall of protection between church and state.